rbatis/rbatis/Readme.md

 #[actix_rt::main]
 async fn main() {
     /// initialize rbatis.
-May use `lazy_static` to define rbatis as a global variable because rbatis is thread safe let rb = Rbatis::new();
+May use `lazy_static` crate to define rbatis as a global variable because rbatis is thread safe let rb = Rbatis::new();
     /// connect to database
     rb.link("mysql://root:123456@localhost:3306/test").await.unwrap();